Independence: KEDCO urges Nigerians to support power sector reform

 “The 240 MVA Walalambe power project initiated in the past 15 years was designed to enhance energy supply to Dakata Industrial Area and its environs in Kano metropolis.

-While the 330 KVA Rimin-Zakara substation project would address epileptic power supply and enhance distribution in Kano metropolis.
+“And the 330 KVA Rimin-Zakara substation project will address epileptic power supply and enhance distribution in Kano metropolis.’’

-On his part, Mr. David Benjamin, an solar energy specialist, stressed the need for the Generation Company of Nigeria (GENCO) and Distribution Companies (DISCO), to work in snergy to improved power supply in the country.
+On his part, Mr David Benjamin, a solar energy specialist stressed the need for the Generation Company of Nigeria (GENCO) and Distribution Companies (DISCO) to work in synergy to improve power supply in the country.

-According to him, Government and distribution company need to upgrade electrical equipment by and replace obsolete ones.
+According to him, government and distribution companies need to upgrade electrical equipment and replace obsolete ones.

-“Company should provide better infrastructure, ensure there is prepaid meter for every households and avoid high tariff billing.
+“Companies should provide better infrastructure, ensure there is prepaid meter for every household and avoid high tariff billing.

 “There must be trust and confidence between GENCO and DISCO to achieve sustainable development in the sector.

-“Government should create bigger dams, encourage development of alternative sources of energy such as solar, gas and thermal,” he said.
+“Government should create bigger dams, and encourage development of alternative sources of energy such as solar, gas and thermal.

-“The Federal Government shall expite the completion of Mambila power project in Taraba State, adding that Government should also set up monitoring team to promote compliance to the use of standard equipment.
+“The Federal Government shall expedite the completion of Mambila power project in Taraba and government should also set up monitoring team to promote compliance to the use of standard equipment.’’

-Alhaji Abba Muhammed, the Head of Administration at the Kano Hydro and Energy Company said that it is a good idea and welcome development.
+Alhaji Abba Muhammed, the Head of Administration at the Kano Hydro and Energy Company said described the development as a good idea.

 Abba advocated for new technologies to boost energy supply in the country.
 (NAN)